Sunny6889/tron-docker-main/metric_monitor/REMOTE_WRITE_WITH_THANOS.md

   - Fallback Behavior: Omitting this flag keeps data local-only.

 ##### 2. Network configuration
-- Remote Write `--remote-write.address=0.0.0.0:10908`: Receives Prometheus metrics.
+- Remote Write `--remote-write.address=0.0.0.0:10908`: It allow receive Prometheus metrics from any IP address.
 Prometheus instances are configured to continuously write metrics to it.
 - Thanos Receive exposes the StoreAPI so that Thanos Query can query received metrics in **real-time**.
   - The `ports` combined with flags `--grpc-address, --http-address` expose the ports for the Thanos Query service.
 - Security Note: `0.0.0.0` means it accepts all incoming connections from any IP address.
 For production, consider restricting access to specific IP addresses.